vikramsharma13/another-cordapp-template/README.md

 ### Client Webserver

 `clients/src/main/kotlin/com/template/webserver/` defines a simple Spring webserver that connects to a node via RPC and allows you to interact with the node over HTTP.
+This connection is established via a proxy `NodeRPCConnection.kt` class.

-The API endpoints are defined here:
+Some helpful starter API endpoints are defined here:

+     clients/src/main/kotlin/com/template/webserver/StandardController.kt

+You can add and extend your own here:

      clients/src/main/kotlin/com/template/webserver/CustomController.kt